dimas-fw/dimas/dimas/README.md

 tokio = { version = "1", features = ["macros"] }
 ```

-It also makes sense to return a `Result` with a `DimasError`, as some functions may return one.
+It also makes sense to return a `Result`, as some functions may return one.
+DiMAS errors are always of type `Box<dyn std::error::Error>` and should be thread safe.
+DiMAS provides a type definition `Result<T>` to make life easier

 A suitable main programm skeleton may look like: